 You will be prompted to choose the way you want your customers to check out of your Facebook Store.
 Facebook no longer lets users complete purchases from Facebook, so you have the choice to either let customers “Message to Buy“ or “Check Out on Another Site.“ You will most likely want to choose the “Check Out on Another Site” option as “Message to Buy” is less straightforward and doesn’t lead to immediate checkouts, thus affecting overall sales.

-When you select “Check Out on Another Site,” be sure you have a shopping portal set up to direct buyers to.
-This can be done using an ecommerce platform (listed below).
+When you select “Check Out on Another Site,” be sure you have a shopping portal set up in which to direct buyers.
+This can be done using an ecommerce platform.
+We discuss these platforms in the section below.

 Select the currency you normally deal with.
 If you’re based in the U.S., then it will automatically be set to U.S. dollars.
 Click “Save” in the bottom right to continue.